harlan-zw/nuxt-delay-hydration/README.md

 However, due to unpredictable results, it's recommended to run numerous iterations of the audit.
 To make that easier this module provides a script to run a performance audit with 10 iterations:
-1. Install dependencies: `npm add -G lighthouse chrome-launcher`
+1. Install dependencies: `yarn add -D lighthouse chrome-launcher`
-2. Build and start your nuxt up `nuxt geneeate && nuxt start`
+2. Build and start your Nuxt app `nuxt generate && nuxt start`
-3. Run the audit script `./node_modules/nuxt-delay-hydration/scripts/audit.js`
+3. Run the audit script `node ./node_modules/nuxt-delay-hydration/scripts/audit.js`

 </details>